PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 byte-identical to the prior checkpoint; final conversion-only checks also restore the fixed correspondence-report hashes.

+The pre-Add rank-four to rank-three reshape suffix recovery now has an indexed semantic owner in `pre_add_mulconst_reshape_suffix_layout.py`.
+The owner keeps the historical position inside `_run_layout_reshape_attention_recovery_prefix` and deliberately covers both direct/direct and direct/Mul-constant branches: the compatibility helper historically claims both families despite its Mul-const name.
+It dispatches only indexed Add operators and reuses one `ModelIRGraphIndex` for each prefix invocation.
+Candidate resolution validates typed `[0,3,1,2]` and `[0,2,1]` permutations, positive rank-four source and Add views, exact `[N,C,H*W]` and `[N,H*W,C]` suffix views, shape/dtype/layout and per-tensor quantization compatibility, graph boundaries, producer ordering, exclusive mutable edges, and typed reshape constants before mutation.

+Each accepted candidate becomes an immutable plan containing operator and tensor contracts.
+Apply resolves the candidate again and rejects a stale plan atomically.
+Channelwise Mul constants and shared reshape-shape constants use copy-on-write; exclusive constants are updated in place to preserve existing artifact names.
+Legacy NCHW consumers receive one dedicated indexed adapter, while closed suffixes remove all redundant Transposes. `LayoutState` is updated alongside tensor metadata.
+The indexed owner does not prune, so the existing compatibility wrapper remains the sole cleanup and tensor-lineage report boundary.
+Strict rejections continue through the original raw fallback.

+The production characterization model is Tier 2 `iat_llie_180x320.onnx`: its three ordered invocations index 5, 4, and 4 rewrites, including seven direct/direct and six direct/Mul-constant chains.
+Its float32, float16, and correspondence artifacts remain byte-identical to the pre-extraction baseline, and the sequential accuracy gate passes with maximum absolute error `4.470348358154297e-07` and zero process SWAP.

 ## Managed-corpus SWAP exclusion policy

 Managed corpus validation remains strictly sequential.
 While each converter